Self-Care for the Holidays

-The holiday season is often a festive and joyful time of year to celebrate and be with family and friends.
-But for many, it can be overwhelming and even lead to feelings of loneliness, anxiety, or depression — sometimes referred to as the “holiday blues.”
+The holiday season is billed as a festive and joyful time of year to celebrate and be with family and friends.
+But for many, it can be overwhelming and even lead to feelings of loneliness, anxiety, or depression—sometimes referred to as the “holiday blues.”

 The holiday blues are common, and although different from mental illness, should be taken seriously.
-There are many reasons why people might experience stress and sadness between Thanksgiving and New Year’s Day, including a lack of sleep and downtime, unrealistic expectations, financial stress, isolation and grief, and expectations for the new year ahead.
+There are many reasons why people might experience stress and sadness between Thanksgiving and New Year’s Day, including a lack of sleep and downtime, unrealistic expectations, financial stress, isolation and grief, and anxiety about the new year ahead.

 Fortunately, there are ways you can address these concerns and ensure that you are taking care of yourself during the holiday season.

-Get enough sleep, schedule downtime, and make healthy choices
+Get enough sleep, schedule downtime, and nourish yourself

 A hectic holiday schedule, with frequent travel or many social obligations to fulfill, can lead to exhaustion and a lack of sleep, which increases stress.
 There can also be pressure to wrap things up at school or work during this time.
-Some people may also turn to unhealthy coping strategies, such as eating too much or not enough, to handle these feelings, often making them worse.
+Some people turn to unhealthy coping strategies, such as disordered eating or using substances, to handle these feelings, often making them worse.

 It is always important to prioritize your emotional health and well-being.
 Remember to take time for self-care and ensure that you are getting enough sleep, exercise, and nutritious foods.
-It is okay to take a break from or decline social gatherings, make time for hobbies you enjoy, and connect with what is most important to you about the holidays.
+It’s okay to take a break from—or say no to—social gatherings, make time for hobbies you enjoy, and connect with what is most important to you about the holidays.

 It is okay to trust yourself and set and stick to boundaries that make sense for you.